PANS/PANDAS Symptoms in My Family

-As we navigated our way through a very dark valley of medical appointments, wrong diagnosis, the school system, our home life and watching him deteriorate rapidly… I found myself doubting everything especially the vision I knew God had shown me.
+As we navigated our way through a very dark valley of medical appointments, wrong diagnosis, the school system, our home life and watching him deteriorate rapidly.
+I began doubting everything especially the vision I knew God had shown me.
 I was questioning everything I once knew to be true!

 How had we missed this?